-The postal administration of the country in which the Union has its headquarters shall audit General Secretariat expenses and the government of that country shall make necessary advances.
+The Government of the country in which the Union has its headquarters shall audit General Secretariat expenses and make necessary advances.

 Preparation of Accounts

 The General Secretariat shall annually prepare a statement of accounts for the Union Budget, a balance sheet and a statement of performance at fiscal year end, which shall be audited by the Supervisory Authority and by external auditors.
 In addition, the Congress, the Council and the Management Committee may request the General Secretariat to render an accounting with respect to matters other than the budget or ask it to provide preliminary reports.